 You can purchase snacks & basic grocery items such as pop, ice, candy,

-Also available are souvenir sweatshirts, tee shirts, caps, jackets, tackle, bait, outboard motor gas and oil.
+Also available are souvenir sweatshirts, tee shirts, caps, jackets, tackle, outboard motor gas and oil.

 The restaurant is closed.